chettrick/stm32cubef4/Projects/STM324xG_EVAL/Examples/ADC/ADC_TripleModeInterleaved/readme.txt

   @endverbatim

 @par Example Description

+This example provides a short description of how to use the ADC peripheral to convert a regular channel in Triple interleaved mode.

 This example provides a short description of how to use the ADC peripheral to convert a regular channel in Triple interleaved mode using DMA in mode 2 with